-Futures plunge as Trump tests positive for COVID-19
+Stocks slide as job growth slows, Trump’s positive COVID-19 test

-Stock futures plunged Friday morning after President Donald Trump tweeted he had tested positive for COVID-19.
+Stock futures maintained losses Friday morning after U.S. job growth slowed in September, adding to investor uncertainty, President Donald Trump's disclosure that he has tested positive for COVID-19.

 Continue Reading Below